Jacob4681/Project-1-ELK-Stack/README.md

 - My Home IP Address

 Machines within the network can only be accessed by the Jump Box Provisioner.
 - The only machine that is allowed to acces the ELK-VM is the Jump Box Provisioner.
-It's IP Adress is 52.186.142.93
+It's IP Address is 52.186.142.93

 A summary of the access policies in place can be found in the table below.